-chewing gum permanent markers tobacco alcohol weapons knives guns lighters / matches lasers offensive images/media drugs vaping cigarettes, etc.

-or other harmful substances (including synthetics) not named above;
+chewing gum permanent markers tobacco alcohol audio speakers weapons knives guns lighters / matches fireworks lasers offensive images/media drugs vaping cigarettes, etc. flags or other harmful substances (including synthetics) not named above;

-or replicas or substitutes for any such items or substances (that may be misconstrued as being harmful), e.g. replica weapons, vaping cigarettes, etc.;
+or replicas or substitutes for any such items or substances (that may be misconstrued as being harmful), e.g. replica weapons, vaping cigarettes, etc.

-17.1.
-Use of Mobile Phones
+17.1 Use of Mobile Phones

-In general, mobile phones may only be used outside of class time (morning tea and lunch time) or with the explicit permission of a teacher.
+In general, mobile phones may only be used during morning tea and lunch time or with the explicit permission of a teacher.
+AirPods/earbuds may be used during break time if seated only, due to health and safety reasons; or during class time with the explicit permission of a teacher.
 BYOD devices (refer to Section 6) should be used in class time for learning activities, for example, to record homework, or search for information.
-Phones must therefore be kept inside a student's bag (or locker) during class time.
+Phones must therefore be kept inside a student's bag (or locker) during class time and when moving in between periods.